hazelcast/hazelcast-jet-reference-manual/docs/900_Advanced_Topics/200_Convenience_API_to_Implement_a_Processor.md

 ## Receiving items

 On the reception side the first line of convenience are the `tryProcessN()` methods.
-While in the inbox the punctuation and data items are interleaved, these methods take care of the boilerplate needed to filter out the punctuation.
+While in the inbox the watermark and data items are interleaved, these methods take care of the boilerplate needed to filter out the watermarks.
 Additionally, they get one item at a time, eliminating the need to write a suspendable loop over the input items.

 There is a separate method specialized for each edge from 0 to 4 (`tryProcess0`..`tryProcess4`) and a catch-all method `tryProcess(ordinal, item)`.
 If the processor doesn't need to distinguish between the inbound edges, the latter method is a good match; otherwise, it is simpler to implement one or more of the ordinal-specific methods.
 The catch-all method is also the only way to access inbound edges beyond ordinal 4, but such cases are very rare in practice.

-Paralleling the above there are `tryProcessPunc(ordinal, punc)` and `tryProcessPuncN(punc)` methods that get just the punctuation items.
+Paralleling the above there are `tryProcessWm(ordinal, wm)` and `tryProcessWmN(wm)` methods that get just the watermark items.

 ## Emitting items